Percocet Withdrawal Timeline

-To have the best chances for success, medical supervision, and the assistance of trained professionals is essential.
-In a medical detox program, prescription detox medications are used to help ease symptoms of withdrawal, and individual and group counsel can assist with the psychological symptoms you may experience.
+To have the best chances for success, medical supervision and the assistance of trained professionals is essential.
+In a medical detox program, opioid use is gradually tapered off to avoid withdrawal symptoms, prescription detox medications are used to help ease symptoms of withdrawal, and individual and group counsel can assist with the psychological symptoms you may experience.

 Percocet is an opioid painkiller.
-Physical dependence is not uncommon and can result in withdrawal syndrome when Percocet use is discontinued.
+Physical dependence is not uncommon and can result in a withdrawal syndrome when Percocet use is discontinued.
 Abruptly stopping the use of opioids is not recommended.
-Symptoms may include: restlessness, excessive tearing, runny nose, yawning, sweating, chills, and muscle pain.
+Symptoms may include: restlessness, excessive tearing, runny nose, yawning, sweating, chills, muscle pain, upset stomach, nausea, vomiting, and diarrhea.
 Psychological symptoms may include feelings of irritability, and anxiety.
-Less common physical symptoms include upset stomach, naseau, vomitting and diarrhea.
 Pain is also common, including pain in your muscles, back, and joints.
 Sleep disturbance is also common.
-Keep an eye on increased blood pressure, respiratory rate, or heart rate, as these could be serious signs that something is wrong.
+Keep an eye on increased blood pressure, respiratory rate or heart rate, as these could be serious signs that something is wrong.

 Percocet Withdrawal Timeline

 Your experience with Percocet withdrawal will vary depending on how long you’ve been using Percocet, as well as the dosage.
 The following timeline will provide you with a general idea of what the detox process will look like.

 Day 1-3: Percocet has a half-life of 4 hours for a single dose, so symptoms of withdrawal will likely peak in severity and intensity in the first day.
 For many, the physical feelings of pain, accompanied by vomiting and diarrhea can make detox almost impossible if you’re trying to do it on your own.
 Getting through these in the first few days without falling back on Percocet use is the key to successful detox.